Rewind X Lightpaper

 No Privileged Functions

-The protocol contains no administrative functions capable of moving user funds, overriding transfer outcomes, or bypassing deterministic logic.
-Emergency controls are limited to protocol-wide pause functionality for responding to discovered vulnerabilities.
-They cannot target individual users or transfers.
+The protocol contains no privileged/admin functions capable of moving user funds, redirecting balances, or overriding individual transfer outcomes.
+Emergency controls are limited to pausing operations; balances remain in place.

 Checks-Effects-Interactions Pattern